10 March - 13 April 2021

 - the department’s plan for how the applicant can continue to develop their scientific career and competence during and after the grant period.

 The document may cover no more than 2 A4 pages, and shall be in English.
-You can download the template for the invitation from the administrating organisation here Word, 38 kB, opens in new window.
-(Word, 38 kB).
+Download the template invitation from the administrating organisation here.
+Word, 40.4 kB, opens in new window.

 Invitation from host department abroad